microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf.md

 https://github.com/mlcommons/inference_results_v4.1/tree/master/closed/NVIDIA

 For systems which are not already included by MLPerf, add the config information in the appropriate \_\_init\_\_.py file under [GPUConfigFiles](https://github.com/microsoft/VirtualClient/tree/main/src/VirtualClient/VirtualClient.Actions/MLPerf/GPUConfigFiles).
-For example with A100-SXM4-40GBx8, we have the following section in the 3d-unet, SingleStream file:
+For example with A100-SXM4-40GBx8, we have the following section in the 3d-unet, SingleStream file which is copied during initialization:
 ```
 @ConfigRegistry.register(HarnessType.Custom, AccuracyTarget.k_99, PowerSetting.MaxP)
 class A100_SXM4_40GBx8(A100_SXM4_40GBx1):